Skip to main content

 )

-Use Local Tools when you need custom business logic, internal APIs, or any Python functionality that isn’t available via MCP servers or community tools.
+Use Local Tools for custom business logic, internal APIs, or Python functionality that belongs to your application.
+Use MCP for shared external services.